RueRivoli/ProjectEditor/README.md

 I decided to use Element ui because it's a library familiar to me that helps me to organize easily a template.
-I decided to create a store to know if the user is authenticated from every part of the app.
+I have created a store to know if the user is authenticated from every part of the app.

-I decided to use axios to make http requests to the Phrase API because it's quite easy to handle.
+I have choosen axios to make http requests to the Phrase API because it's quite easy to handle.
 Thus, I have created a folder Service where i put my files AuthService.js and ProjectsService.js.
 In AuthService.js i send a request with axios to authenticate the user and retrieve credentials that i store in the localStorage.
 In ProjectService.js i write requests to get the list of projects belonging to the user and to update any project.
 In the method defaultsHeaders, i retrieve credentials from localStorage to include it in requests.

-I decided to write a single file for styling: globalstyle.css and to place css properties in the components scoped style part when necessary.
+I have used a single file for styling: globalstyle.css and I have placed css properties in the components scoped style part when necessary.
 To test my components, i have used the test runner Jest.

 # To install